Takahashi-Riki/ManaP/README.md

 1. First of all, register your key.
 Maybe you already have done.
 2. You can manage your passwords with commands.
 When to type commands English can only be used.
 【Command List】
 Finish using                : exit
 See how to use              : manual
+Reset all data              : reset [your key]
 Show your passwords         : show
-Register a new password   : register [service name] [username] [password] Delete a existing password: delete  [service name] (eg. register FGmail hello@example.com a23s34d)
+Register a new password     : register [service name] [username] [password] Delete a existing password  : delete  [service name] (eg. register FGmail hello@example.com a23s34d)
 ```